 The next nine and a half weeks were hell.

 Olivia struggled with a lot of issues related to her prematurity which required several surgeries.
 On top of that, we found out my wife and I are carriers for an extremely rare condition known as Congenital Amegakaryocytic Thrombocytopenia (CAMT), which was passed onto Olivia.
-This condition resulted in extremely low platelet count and required Olivia to recieve regular blood transfusions.
+This condition resulted in extremely low platelet count and required Olivia to receive regular blood transfusions.
 It made an already tenuous situation exponentially more complicated.